Regularly updated, this webpage can give you the latest information on:

 1. NHS URGES PEOPLE TO GET THEIR VACCINATION

-Brighton continues to record high rates of infections, particularly amongst 15-29 year olds.
-We also have a lower take up of the vaccine than East and West Sussex, with around 68% of people double vaccinated (around 75% having received at least one vaccination).
+Infection rates in Brighton have declined in recent weeks, but we have a seen a surge in infections amongst 0-14 year olds.
+Overall, we also have a lower take up of the vaccine compared to national levels and lower than East and West Sussex, with around 68% of people double vaccinated (around 75% having received at least one vaccination), but levels of vaccinations are similar to other university cities.

-The NHS in Sussex is therefore calling for all adults to get their vaccination appointments as soon as possible.
+The NHS in Sussex is calling for all adults to get their vaccination as soon as possible.

 The NHS has reiterated that the benefits of the vaccination, outweighs any risk and everyone should get their vaccine.
 The only way to protect yourself and loved ones, and to return to normal, is for everyone to get vaccinated.
 Nationally, 1 in 5 adults who are being hospitalised with COVID are aged 18-34.